This page contains information on the clinicians who work with us in CIRC.

 Dr Carole Buckley is the Clinical Champion for Autistic Spectrum Disorder.
 A GP in Bristol, she was the GP representative on the NICE guideline development groups for autism in adults and the management of autism in children and young people.
 She is a member of the RCGP Intellectual Disability Professional Network and currently sits on the NICE guideline development group for those with a learning disability and behaviour that challenges.
 She believes that primary care is essential in improving health outcomes for potentially unrecognised and vulnerable individuals on the autistic spectrum along with their family and carers.

-Autistic Spectrum Disorder clinical priority
+Autism Spectrum Disorder clinical priority

-Autistic Spectrum Disorder resources
+Autism Spectrum Disorder resources

 Kathryn Griffith (2013 - 2016)